-Why It Works
+Why This Recipe Works

-- Roasting in a moderate, 375°F oven gives the mushrooms plenty of time to concentrate in flavor.
+- Roasting in a moderate, 375°F (190°C) oven gives the mushrooms plenty of time to concentrate in flavor.

 - Draining off the mushrooms' exuded liquid partway through the roast assists in browning and speeds up cooking time.

-- 2 pounds (900g) button or cremini mushrooms, washed, trimmed, and quartered
+2 pounds (900g) button or cremini mushrooms, washed, trimmed, and quartered

-- 1/4 cup (60ml) extra-virgin olive oil
+1/4 cup (60ml) extra-virgin olive oil

-- Kosher salt and freshly ground black pepper
+Freshly ground black pepper

-- 8 to 12 sprigs thyme or rosemary
+8 to 12 sprigs thyme or rosemary

-- 2 tablespoons chopped parsley, chives, tarragon, or other fresh herbs
+2 tablespoons chopped parsley, chives, tarragon, or other fresh herbs

 Adjust oven rack to center position and preheat oven to 375°F (190°C).
 Toss mushrooms with olive oil and season with salt and pepper.
 Transfer to a foil-lined rimmed baking sheet and spread into an even layer.
 Spread thyme or rosemary sprigs on top of mushrooms.
 Transfer to oven and roast until mushrooms release liquid, about 15 minutes.
-Carefully drain liquid into a separate container and reserve for another use (it's a great vegan seasoning sauce).
+Carefully drain liquid into a separate container and reserve for another use.
+(It's a great vegan seasoning sauce.)